The 10 Best Business Books for Women

 By Jim Collins

-This frequent topper of business bestseller lists is a manual that transcends gender, industry or company size.
-It documents research spanning five years into the fundamental differences between companies that are merely good, and those that attain sustained, distinguishable greatness.
-For its groundbreaking insight into building successful companies, “Good to Great” will remain one of the best books for women and men in business.
+This award-winning book is a manual that transcends gender, industry, or company size.
+It documents research that details the differences between companies that are merely good, and those that attain sustained, distinguishable greatness.
+Due to its groundbreaking insight into building successful companies, this is one of the best books for women in business.

 There was a time when bookstore business sections were stocked with books catering to men.
-With the explosion of female-led companies and trailblazing lady leaders however, there’s no shortage of business books written either by, or for, women.
-If you are a female entrepreneur, these business books are a perfect addition to your reading list.
+However, with the explosion of female-led companies and trailblazing lady leaders, there’s no shortage of business books written either by women writers or for women in business.
+If you’re a female entrepreneur, these business books are a perfect addition to your reading list!

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.